spookwave2/tashkent-housing/README.md

 # tashkent-housing
-Analysis of Tashkent housing prices from various Uzbek websites. with raw data, cleaned data, and processing code.
+Data about Tashkent house prices from various Uzbek websites. with raw data, cleaned data, and processing code.

 ## uyjoy_apt.py
 it's the processing code used to collect info about apartments from uy-joy.uz